Quarrying in Purbeck

-The first quarries were shallow open cast workings but once the available stone was removed the quarrymen began to access the stone using shafts which went up to 125ft (38m) underground.
-The oldest of these underground workings date from around 1650.
+The first quarries were shallow open-cast workings, but once the available stone was removed, the quarrymen began to access the stone using shafts which went up to 125ft (38m) underground.
+The oldest of these underground workings dates from around 1650.

-Stone was brought to the surface in many quarries using wagons powered by a horse or donkey which turned a large capstan winch at the quarry shaft entrance.
+Stone was brought to the surface in many quarries using wagons powered by a horse or donkey, which turned a large capstan winch at the quarry shaft entrance.
 Durlston Country Park has a replica capstan winch between the Country Park and Swanage Lighthouse on one of the disused mine shafts.

 The extraction of Purbeck stone increased in the 17th century with the arrival of more modern quarrying techniques.
-The stone was used as paving in London after the great fire in 1666 and the stone was loaded directly onto ships on Swanage seafront.
+The stone was used as paving in London after the great fire in 1666, and the stone was loaded directly onto ships on Swanage seafront.

-The quarry at Winspit was worked from the early 1700’s until 1953 with the west quarry having a large underground gallery.
+The quarry at Winspit was worked from the early 1700s until 1953, with the west quarry having a large underground gallery.

 There are several abandoned mines along the South side of the valley between Swanage and Worth Matravers along the Priests Way bridleway.